 Athletes are the members of the national federations and lead the committees, commissions, boards and executive branches.
 This is a democratic system by and for the athletes to represent their needs.

 The FISO Athletes’ Advisory Council (AAC) is a standing committee of the international federation that broadens communication between FISO and elite athletes and serves as a source of opinion and advice on FISO policies that effect obstacle sports worldwide.

 WHAT DOES FISO DO?

-FISO facilitates safety, fairness and opportunities for athletes to compete at every level, including the FISO OCR World Championships, World Series and Continental Championships.
+FISO facilitates safety, fairness and opportunities for athletes to compete at every level, including the FISO World Championships, World Series and Continental Championships.
 This includes international results and rankings, officials, training, rule enforcement, insurance services, coaching, training camps, event information, event services, news, education, adjudication and more.